The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Absentee Voting

 Any registered Nebraska voter may apply for an absentee ballot and vote by mail.
 Voted ballots must be received by Election Day.
-Requests for absentee ballots must be submitted by October 23, 2020.
+Requests for absentee ballots must be received by 6 p.m. on the second Friday before the election.

 Polling Locations